ucl-exoplanets/deepARTransit/README.md

 # DeepARTransit
-DeepARTransit (Deep Auto-Regressive Transit) is a Python/Tensorflow library for de-trending transit light curves.
+DeepARTransit (Deep Auto-Regressive Transit) is a Python/Tensorflow package for de-trending transit light curves.
 It implements a stacked Long Short-Term Memory network nicknamed TLCD-LSTM (standing for *Transit Light Curve Detrending LSTM*), which:
-- is trained to predict the next step mean and standard deviation of a gaussian likelihood.
+- is trained to predict the next step's mean and standard deviation of a gaussian likelihood, in a similar fashion as in https://arxiv.org/abs/1704.04110
-- is used for interpolating the input time-series on an inner chunk - typically on the in-transit time for transit light curves.
+- rather than predicting in the future, the model is used for interpolating the input time-series on an inner chunk - typically on the in-transit time for transit light curves.
+No loss is computed on this range, where the input time-series values are substituted by the previous prediction (ancestral sampling).

+Used on a transit lightcurve, the output of the TLCD-LSTM provides a prediction for the stellar+instrumental noise, from which one can then infer the obstructed flux due to the planetary transit by fitting a physical model to the detrended lightcurve.

 # Usage